drjonesy/edu-dev-team/git-version-control/README.md

 Now before we start jump into using version control on own device let’s see some common examples that exist today.

+### Google Drive and Docs

+    << INSERT VIDEO HERE >>

+Google Drive and Docs is a perfect example of version control.
+Because google is full of developers they implemented this feature from the beginning.
+You don’t need to enable anything, it’s just available.

 ### Microsoft Word and Office 365

     << INSERT VIDEO HERE >>